itsrichierich/real-estate-gentrification-analysis/README.md

 - Python 3 (via Google Colab or Jupyter)
 - pandas
-- matplotlib or seaborn (already available in Colab)
+- matplotlib or seaborn (packages already available in Colab)

 No installation needed if using Google Colab.